magento/devdocs/guides/v2.0/install-gde/install/cli/install-cli-install.md

 </div>

-<h2 id="instgde-install-cli-magento">Install the Magento software from the command line</h2>
+## Install the Magento software from the command line   {#instgde-install-cli-magento}

 The format of the install command follows:

 	magento setup:install --<option>=<value> ... --<option>=<value>